wavesoft/gulp-jbb-profile/README.md

     extends: THREE.Object3D
     properties:
         - children

+# This will only make THREE.Person to be
+# tested before THREE.Object3D.
+No properties
+# or other attributes are inherited.
+THREE.Person:
+    depends: THREE.Object3D
+    properties:
+        - position
 ```

 If you don't want to inherit any properties, but you want your object to be tested before it's super-class you can use the `depends` keyword.
 This way it will not inherit it's properties.